How to Stop Procrastinating? Avoid Using the Word "Should"

 Many leaders talk about how to stop procrastinating but then do it anyway.
 Most of us have done it.
 Give yourself a push and get started.

 You probably know one or two people who constantly say, “I should have done that” or “I should do this”.
 That is just wishing time away.
-Give up any hope of improving the past.
 You have today to make good decisions that will affect tomorrow.
 Avoid using the word "should."

 Make plans with purpose.
 Say, “I will …” and then do it.
-People end up going through their whole life disappointed, because they never realized their dreams or goals.
-Frankly, leaders are no different.
-They didn't achieve because they didn’t get out of the dreaming stage and into the planning and action stage.
+People end up going through their whole life disappointed, because they never realized their goals.
+Leaders are no different.
+You will achieve because because you get out of the dreaming stage and into the planning and action stage.

 Make a list of your ‘shoulds’.
 Keep the ones that are real to you.
 Toss the rest.
 Now put action steps beside them and go out and make them happen.